 While it’s true that using a cloud-based storage system does afford you a certain level of security, the fact remains that no cloud ecosystem is foolproof and you should always stay informed about how your data is secured in the event of an outage.

 Microsoft 365 is no exception.
-While the cloud-based productivity suite has been making great strides with regard to data protection in general, Azure Active Directory is one avenue where Microsoft’s data loss prevention measures are still somewhat lacking.
+While the cloud-based productivity suite has been making great strides with regard to data protection in general, Microsoft Entra ID is one avenue where Microsoft’s data loss prevention measures are still somewhat lacking.

-CoreView Configuration Manager frees your organization of all its Azure AD backup woes by securely storing your identity and access configurations in a cloud-based server each time a change is implemented.
+CoreView Configuration Manager frees your organization of all its Entra ID backup woes by securely storing your identity and access configurations in a cloud-based server each time a change is implemented.
 That includes everything from enterprise app registrations to user directory settings to conditional access policies, and much more.

-Learn more about how CoreView can boost your organization’s security posture by backing up your Azure AD configurations safely in the cloud!
+Learn more about how CoreView can boost your organization’s security posture by backing up your Entra ID configurations safely in the cloud!

 This article covers:

-Microsoft Azure Active Directory, also called Azure AD, is a cloud-based identity management and online authentication service that allows your organization’s employees to access a variety of external services and internal resources through single sign-on.
+Microsoft Entra ID (formerly Azure Active Directory) is a cloud-based identity management and online authentication service that allows your organization’s employees to access a variety of external services and internal resources through single sign-on.

 If you’re a Microsoft 365 user, enterprise or otherwise, you’re already using this service whether you know it or not.
-That’s because Active Directory is used to log into all Microsoft 365 applications and services, including Office 365 and Azure.
+That’s because Entra ID is used to log into all Microsoft 365 applications and services.

-At any point in time, Active Directory stores a host of crucial data and configuration files that enable your organization’s workers to securely access various services needed for their jobs.
-That’s why it’s wise to back up your configuration files — to make sure that your employees don’t face issues accessing business-critical data and services in case of an error or outage.
+At any point in time, Entra ID stores a host of crucial data and configurations that enable your organization’s workers to securely access various services needed for their jobs.
+That’s why it’s wise to back up your tenant configurations — to make sure that your employees don’t face issues accessing business-critical data and services in case of an error or outage.

 Backups aren’t just for doomsday scenarios.
 Massive server attacks and data leaks do happen, but they’re not everything you need to secure your organization against.